simp/simp-doc/docs/installation_guide/SIMP_Server_Installation.rst

 -----------------------------------------------------

 1. Log on as ``root``
 2. Run puppet for the first time.
 Errors will appear for DHCP.
-These can be safely ingored at this stage.
+These can be safely ignored at this stage.
 Type: ``puppet agent -t``
 3. Copy CentOS RHEL\_MAJOR\_MINOR\_VERSION ISO(s) to the server and unpack using the ``unpack_dvd`` utility.
 This creates a new tree under ``/var/www/yum/CentOS``.
 Execute: ``unpack_dvd CentOS-RHEL_MAJOR_MINOR_VERSION- *####*-x86_64-Everything.iso``
 4. Update your system using yum.
 The updates applied will be dependent on what ISO you initially used.
 Execute: ``yum clean all; yum makecache``
 5. Run puppet.
 Ignore the same DHCP errors: ``puppet agent -t``